 One of the more weird things to do in LA, the Museum of Death focuses on the topic of death with the purpose of making people happy to be alive.
 This is a pretty heavy and dark museum, so make sure you’re mentally prepared before visiting.

 Expect to find all things relating to death and murder, including serial killer artwork, antique funeral memorabilia, Manson Family memorabilia, coroner instruments, pet death taxidermy, and crime scene photographs.

 Looking for fun museums in LA that are good for the whole family?
 Ripley’s is another weird museum in Hollywood but much lighter than the Museum of Death.

-It's a bit of a tourist trap, but the interactive exhibits and Hollywood memorabilia is a fun way to spend an hour if you have time to spare in Hollywood.
+It’s a bit of a tourist trap, but the interactive exhibits and Hollywood memorabilia are a fun way to spend an hour if you have time to spare in Hollywood.

 I’d recommend only making a visit if you have kids who would enjoy the interactive nature of the museum, otherwise it’s not as impressive as other museums on this list.

 If you’re looking for an alternative art museum to LACMA that isn’t quite as crowded, The Broad is a good option.
 Founded by philanthropist Eli Broad, this is another popular free museum in Los Angeles.